holmes/homeseer-brains/src/main/react/README.md

     ✔  Firebase initialization complete!
 ```

-Now, after you create a production build with `npm run build`, you can deploy it by running `firebase deploy`.
+Now, after you create a production build with `npm run build`, you can deploy it by shouldRun `firebase deploy`.

 ```sh
     === Deploying to 'example-app-fd690'...